Field Geology (Certificate)

 Career Outlook

-Students who complete this undergraduate certificate possess a strong field-based background, required for many entry-level jobs in resource mining, geotechnical and environmental consulting companies.
-It also is a strong asset for acceptance into many graduate research programs in the earth sciences.
+Students who complete this undergraduate certificate possess a strong field-based background, which is required for many entry-level jobs with resource mining, geotechnical and environmental consulting companies.
+It is also a strong asset for acceptance into many graduate research programs in the earth sciences.

 Career opportunities include: